chipsu/larsson-gg/static/markdown/2019/about-this-site.md

 heroCredit: Photo by me, that iso ;)
 ---

+# TODO: Complete this garbage
 Info about this site,
 Nuxt, vue, tailwind, static, pagespeed,
 VSCode - Git push - Travis - Test - Docker build - Testrun - Deploy - Live check - Rollback or Commit -

-Everything is served by at least 2 Docker-instances for zero-downtime deployments, these instances are orchestrated by Cattle (Racher 1.6), This is running behind an HAProxy Docker-instance and Cloudflare which also provides the SSL-cert.
+Everything is served by Docker, zero-downtime deployments, these instances are orchestrated by Cattle (Racher 1.6), This is running behind an HAProxy Docker-instance and Cloudflare which also provides the SSL-cert.
 Finally, UptimeRobot is used to monitor that everything is up and running.